johnsonm/Replicase/README.md

 while inserting the Beaglebone to slightly spread the clips when inserting or removing the Beaglebone.
 The case clip legs are a bit fragile, so take care inserting them.
-Insert both clips on one side, then gently pinch the others into the case, and slide together until it clicks.
+Insert both clips just inside the edge of one side, then gently pinch the legs on the other side into the case, and slide together until it clicks.

 For slicing, look at the example parameters at the end of the replicase.gcode file.
 In particular, print at least the layers with